 “Fate leads the willing, and draws along those who hang back.” — Cleanthes, c.
 250 BC

-Willing or not, we're all part of a new normal.
+Willing or not, we’re all part of a new reality.
 Entire industries have come to a standstill and the economy is under intense stress.